Shravani1510/websites/README.md

 To View the LinkedIn clone click on this URL: https://shravani1510.github.io/LinkedIn-clone/

-To View the Netflix clone click on this URL: https://shravani1510.github.io/Netflix-clone/

 To View the airbnb clone click on this URL: https://shravani1510.github.io/airbnb-clone/